oberonpr/Deb.-based-Linux-Server-Practice-Labs/Labs/Lab3 Set up SSH and RDP clients.md

 ``sudo apt-get install openssh-server``

-#### Task 3.1 Check your newly installed service
+Task 3.1 Check your newly installed service

 ``sudo systemctl status sshd``

-#### Task 3.2 Enabling SSH traffic on your firewall settings
+Task 3.2 Enabling SSH traffic on your firewall settings

 ``sudo ufw allow ssh``

-#### Optional Task 3.3, Enable SSH server on system boot
+**Optional** Task 3.3, Enable SSH server on system boot

 ``sudo systemctl enable ssh``

 #### Task 4 Try connecting to your "Secondary" VM through OpenSSH, Make sure your VM is up

-#### Task 4.1 Search for this process at www.google.com or www.duckduckgo.com or any search engine

-"How to connect through SSH Debian"

-"How to connect through SSH Ubuntu"
+There are already a lot of tutorials on how to connect, search apart.